Karribalu/PlanMyWeek/frontend/README.md

 - **Adaptive Layouts**: Grid layouts that stack on mobile
 - **Performance**: Optimized bundle size for mobile networks

-This frontend demonstrates modern React development practices with emphasis on type safety, performance, and maintainable architecture patterns.
+This frontend demonstrates modern React development practices with emphasis on type safety, performance, Apollo-powered data management, and maintainable architecture patterns.